NeurodataWithoutBorders/nwb-overview/docs/source/faq.rst

 Is NWB 2 stable?
 ----------------

 Yes!
-NWB 2.0 was officially released in January 2019, and the schema is now stable.
-Any changes that will be made now will be backwards compatible.
+NWB 2.0 was officially released in January 2019, and the schema is stable.
+A key goal of the NWB endavour is to ensure that NWB 2 remains accessible.
+As NWB evolves we strive to ensure that any changes we make do not break backwards compatiblility.

 I would like to use NWB.
 How do I get started?
 ----------------------------------------------